 Few travelers venture beyond Prague to experience the Czech Republic's many cultural riches and offbeat delights.
-We'll get started with a whirlwind of Art Nouveau, local pub music, stinky-cheese tasting, river rafting, and peat bathing in places like Olomouc, Moravský Krumlov, Třeboň, and Konopiště.
+We'll get started with a whirlwind of Art Nouveau, local pub music, stinky-cheese tasting, and peat bathing in places like Olomouc, Moravský Krumlov, Třeboň, and Konopiště.
 We'll also tour a remarkable memorial to the Holocaust in Terezín, and the charming castle town of Český Krumlov.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves, back with more of the Best of Europe.
 This time we're soaking up the off-beat delights of the Czech Republic.
 Thanks for joining us!

 To get a fair look at any country, you need to venture beyond its dominant city.
 Here in the Czech Republic there's a world of cultural riches outside of Prague — and in this episode, that's our focus.